-4.4 Experiment test results
+4.3 Experiment Test Results

-To test the interoperability of SARA system with a foreign one we have conducted our experiments using to different types of foreign agent FIPA-compliant platforms.
-The first one was implemented using FIPA-OS toolkit (version 2_1_0-20030219000011, build:314) running on Unix and the second one was implemented on JADE framework[51] (version 2.4.1) running on Linux.
+To test the interoperability of SARA system with an external one we have conducted our experiments using two different types of agent FIPA-compliant platforms.
+The first one was implemented using FIPA-OS toolkit (version 2\1\0-20030219000011, build:314) running on Unix and the second one was implemented on JADE framework[11] (version 2.4.1) running on Linux.

-The tester agent of the FIPA-OS agent platform was a simple agent that we created to search the DF of SARA system for the EXSA's service and perform a Request.
-The second tester agent of the JADE agent platform was one of the tester agents of the Manchester node of Agentcities[52], which is running in the Agentcities test bed since December 2001.
-It is hosted by UMIST (University of Manchester Institute of Science and Technology) in Manchester[53].
+The tester agent of the FIPA-OS agent platform was a simple agent that was created to search the DF of SARA system for the EXSA's service and perform a Request.
+The second tester agent of the JADE agent platform was one of the tester agents of the Manchester node of Agentcities[1], which is running in the Agentcities test-bed since December 2001 hosted by UMIST (University of Manchester Institute of Science and Technology)[2].

 The screenshots in figure 6 show the results of our experiments.
 The top picture is the console server of the SARA web server (running on Windows XP), the middle one is the console of the SARA information server (running on Unix) and the last one shows the execution of the tester agent of the FIPA-OS agent platform (running on Unix).
-The first picture shows the interactions of the tester agents with the EXSA gateway agent, where the second one presents the execution of the URA agent on the SARA information server i.e. interacting with the local stationary agent of the SARA information server to accomplish the external tester agent's requests.
-Details on the messages exchanged between the tester agents, the EXSA gateway agent and URA can be found in the Appendix.